 One of our Guatemalan guides, Florencio, was 55 years old!
 I took that as a sign from the Universe: age doesn’t determine ability.
 Our second guide was Florencio’s son, Moses.
 I don’t know how old Moses is, but he was super thin yet super strong.
 He ended up carrying tents and gear at different points of the trip for some young people.

-We hiked a few days before my spouse Tedly’s 54th birthday.
+We hiked a few days before my husband Tedly’s 54th birthday.
 Before we left he said the hike would be like a “walk in the park.”
 His quads are in excellent shape, having played ice hockey for many years.
-I never took care of my physical fitness the way he did throughout life – until I got sober more than seven years ago.
+I never took care of my physical fitness the way he did throughout life – until I got sober.

-Tedly carried up our two-person tent, sleeping bags and foam mats.
+Tedly has always been extremely fit.
+For this hike, ‘the old guy’ carried up our two-person tent, sleeping bags and foam mats.
 And, he carried the extra weight all the way down.
 The bags and mats were super light, so I know I could have handled them, but the lightweight tent was still a couple of pounds and that extra weight might have been a deal-breaker for me.

 Tedly was the oldest man in our group (aside from our guide Florencio, who does this hike twice a week and lives at a high elevation); I was the oldest woman.

 We decided to make this hike as cheaply as possible because June is the wettest month Guatemala and we didn’t know if we would even see anything.
 There are several tour companies in town offering “deals” and also hostels arrange tours.
-We found hostels offer much cheaper prices.
+Hostels offer much cheaper prices.

 The price did not include warm weather gear.
 Some hostels have gear for sale or loan.
 In our case, our wonderful Airbnb hosts lent us coats and rain ponchos, and I also had a hat and scarf.
 We bought yoga pants for me and gloves for each of us at Antigua’s market.